bystrogenomics/bystro-vcf/README.md

 2) Performs QC on variants: checks whether allele contains ACTG, that padding bases match reference, and more
 3) Allows filtering of variants by any number of FILTER properties (by default allows PASS/. variants)
 4) Normalizes indel representations by removing padding, left shifting alleles to their parsimonious representations
-5) calculates whether site is transition, transversion, or neither
+5) Calculates whether site is transition, transversion, or neither
 6) Processes all available samples
     - calculates homozygosity, heterozygosity, missingness
     - labels samples as homozygous, heterozygous, or missing

 <br>

 ## Publication

-bystro-vcf is used to pre-proces VCF files for Bystro.
+bystro-vcf is used to pre-proces VCF files for [Bystro](https://bystro.io) ([github](https://github.com/akotlar/bystro))

 If you use bystro-vcf please cite https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1387-3